ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

    a single target, they are all discarded.
 If a single record remains and it contains a "psd=n" or "psd=y" tag, stop.

-8. Determine the target for additional queries by removing a single label from the target domain as described in step 5 and repeating steps 6 and 7 until the process stops or there are no more labels remaining.
+8. Determine the target for the next query by removing the left-most label from the target of the previous query.
+Repeat steps 6, 7, and 8 until the process stops or there are no more labels remaining.

 To illustrate, for a message with the arbitrary Author Domain of "a.b.c.d.e.f.g.h.i.j.mail.example.com", a full DNS Tree Walk would require the following